vbucaj/Tic-Hask-Toe/README.md

 1. Fork this repository
 2. Copy the link to your new repository and prefix it with "https://gitpod.io/#" in your browser
+3. Click `Continue with GitHub` and `Authorize gitpod-io`
-3. Wait for the environment to build.
+4. Wait for the environment to build.
 This can take a while the first time.
-4. Select "VS Code Browser" as your editor.
+5. Select "VS Code Browser" as your editor.

 ## Build Your Project